 A California where we seek deep understanding and bold collaboration as we think, plan, and act beyond our individual boundaries.

 A California where we can work at a pace and scale that meets and even exceeds our most pressing challenges.

 And a California where the values of empathy, humility, and inclusivity drive how we make decisions around our cherished places for current and future generations.

 How We Do It

 The Network is a place where we can share resources and solve common problems.
 Where we help build awareness of the value of working at a landscape scale.
 Where we can find ways to increase support for this work from funders and lawmakers.
 To date, we have focused on several key ways to advance this shared vision:

 We catalyze peer exchange by connecting practitioners and broadening and deepening the collaborative connections that give networks life.

 We build capacity for landscape stewardship and support cross-boundary collaborative work by sharing the knowledge and skills that empower partnerships to succeed.

-We solve shared problems by working to address the barriers to collaborative work at scale, identifying ways to be more effective, and developing relationships with state leadership that elevate landscape stewardship values and principles.
+We solve shared problems by working to address the barriers to collaborative work at scale, identifying ways to be more inclusive and effective, and developing relationships with community and state leadership that elevate landscape stewardship values and principles.

 Common to all of these is our support for the broader movement to shift the conservation paradigm toward a focus on landscape-scale stewardship, and engage sectors beyond our community of practice for a more equitable and holistic approach to this work.